 Around the world, coastal communities—their businesses and residents—have been forced to confront rising ocean waters due to climate change.
 Intense weather events in those locations and further inland have destroyed homes, businesses, roads, and bridges.
 In some low-lying areas, whole communities have been permanently displaced.
 Companies operating in those locations have faced disruptions and, alongside municipalities, are actively pursuing resilience strategies, applying location intelligence to gauge business risk and prioritize actions.

-AT&T partnered with Argonne National Laboratory to evaluate and predict the disruptions it will face for the next 30 years in the southeastern US.
+AT&T collaborated with Argonne National Laboratory to evaluate and predict the disruptions it will face for the next 30 years in the southeastern US.
 This pioneering work used big data analysis and location technology to map where risks will be greatest, and the data is now available to help other companies determine their own vulnerabilities.

 During the COVID-19 pandemic, businesses adopted location-centric techniques to assess short-term risk.
 Now, executives are using the same techniques to measure and mitigate the major long-term risk of climate change.